godfredakpan/sensebot/README.md

-Tweeter bot to help you get sense
+Twitter bot to help you get sense